aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing.charts/axisbound/_index.md

 ## AxisBound class

 Represents minimum or maximum bound of axis values.
+To learn more, visit the [Working with Charts](https://docs.aspose.com/words/net/working-with-charts/) documentation article.

 Bound can be specified as a numeric, datetime or a special "auto" value.